zach2039/vs-nodensitysearch/README.md

-No Density Serach
+No Density Search
 =================

 This mod removes the "density" mode search of the prospecting pick.
-Hope you have "node" search enabled!
+Hope you know your ores and rock strata!

 Overview
 --------